When most people think of Ibiza they imagine crazy clubs and night life, fancy beach clubs, luxury yachts, stunning beaches and mesmerising sunsets.

 One of the things I enjoyed the most was the coastal walk from the campsite to the town of Santa Eularia d’es Riu which offered lots of opportunities to stop at small beaches en route for a swim and sunbathe.

-But is Ibiza really a good place for hippies?
+But is Ibiza still a good place for hippies?

-But to be honest these things have just become tourist attractions for the modern well heeled tourists and even though camping made it possible to explore Ibiza on a budget the island is still too expensive for real hippies anyway.
+While there’s a special energy and a hippie history that shows through the hippie markets and drum circles, to be honest, these things have just become tourist attractions for the modern well heeled tourists.
+And while camping made it possible to explore Ibiza on a budget most things on the island are still too expensive for real hippies anyway.

-Ibiza is a great place to take a yoga retreat but there are not the plethora of cheap classes, workshops and healing therapies like you’d find in India or Bali.
+Ibiza is a great place to take a yoga or wellness retreat, but there are not the plethora of cheap drop in yoga classes, workshops and healing therapies aimed at hippies and backpackers like you find in India or Bali.

 To be honest, the most hippie part of my trip was the campsite Camping La Playa with the funky, unique accommodation, sea views, beach bar parties, coastal walks, yoga and African dance classes.